Nothing Feels Good: Composition

 Musically, the sound of Nothing Feels Good has been described as emo and power pop, drawing comparison to Superchunk and Knapsack.
 Throughout the album, Didier uses various syncopations, triplet fills and double-time cymbal hits.
-Beschta, instead of playing basic root notes, opted for more melodic and rhythmic parts.
+Beschta, instead of playing basic root notes, opted for more melodic and rhythmic basslines.
 Discussing the title, Bohlen said: "life is really bizarre, but at the same time, it feels totally good not to feel as if you know things".
 He incorporated geographical and color symbolism in his lyrics; he refers to his girlfriend as red, white and blue in "Red & Blue Jeans", while in "B Is for Bethlehem" the colors are representative of blood and flesh.
 While the record was not a concept album, it saw Bohlen reuse a handful of lines, giving it thematic cohesion: the title phrase Nothing Feels Good is mentioned in "Red & Blue Jeans", while being reused for the title-track, and serving as the basis for "How Nothing Feels".
 Similarly two lines, "not as good as the interstates are/I just can't take you that far", are used in both "Make Me a Chevy" and "A Broken Tenor".
 PopMatters writer Brian Stout said Bohlen "captures moments, engages in wordplay and repetitive words and phrases", and includes references to Air Supply and Television.

 The opening power pop track "Is This Thing On?" begins with guitar interplay and aggressive drumming.
 It consists of five lines of lyrics that Bohlen repeats, and is anchored by Beschta's bass part.
 It leads into the punk rock-esque "Perfect Lines", which opens with Gnewikow's distorted guitar part.
 "Why Did Ever We Meet" was representative of the 1990s indie rock/emo sound in that it incorporated pop without abandoning the abrasiveness of punk rock.
 "Make Me a Chevy" sees Bohlen compare a woman to a car; it evolved out of someone tuning their instrument and Gnewikow playing harmonics over it.
 "How Nothing Feels" is an acoustic guitar and piano interlude with heavy tape hiss.
 It is followed by "A Broken Tenor", which opens with the sound of a house party, and one participant is heard quoting the Sylvia Plath poem "Daddy".
 The title-track sees Bohlen asking religious and personal questions, and is followed by the pop-orientated track "Pink Chimneys".
 An early version of the track had appeared on the (Don't Forget To) Breathe compilation.
 Stout said "B Is for Bethlehem" merged a "lover's spat into a thought about Jesus fishing for sinners".